Tutorial: Investigate an entity

 Review lateral movement paths

-Azure ATP can help you prevent attacks that use lateral movement paths.
+Defender for Identity can help you prevent attacks that use lateral movement paths.
 Lateral movement is when an attacker proactively uses non-sensitive accounts to gain access to sensitive accounts.

 If a lateral movement path exists for an entity, in the entity profile page, you will be able to click the Lateral movement paths tab.
 The diagram that is displayed provides you with a map of the possible paths to your sensitive user.